 As explained earlier, the Authority will not set any HLA on branches that are designated as D-SIBs locally.
-However, the Authority will still wish to operate an enhanced approach to its supervision of such branches, whilst also taking into account the following scenarios:
+However, the Authority still operates under the methodology set out in section 5.2 above, whilst also taking into account the following scenarios:

-- D-SIB (branch) in the Isle of Man, bank also a D-SIB or G-SIB in its home country; - D-SIB (branch) in the Isle of Man, but not a D-SIB or G-SIB in its home country or part of G-SIB group; or

-• D-SIB (branch) in the Isle of Man, but not D-SIB or G-SIB in its home country, though the bank is part of a G-SIB group.
+- D-SIB (branch) in the Isle of Man, bank also a D-SIB or G-SIB in its home country; - D-SIB (branch) in the Isle of Man, but not a D-SIB or G-SIB in its home country or part of G-SIB group; or - D-SIB (branch) in the Isle of Man, but not D-SIB or G-SIB in its home country, though the bank is part of a G-SIB group.